vgr-nightfairy/PPE/README.md

 push to the database, and a real-time visualization of the aggregate count of N95 Masks per facility via the main dashboard.

 Run in virtualenv.
-Install dependencies as they come up (sorry, currently no requirements.txt file).
+Install dependencies with pip install -r requirements.txt.
 Set >> FLASK_APP=ppe.py.
 To get localhost link to see webapp, execute >> flask run.
 When making changes to models.py, it is imperative to run >> flask db migrate    and     >> flask db upgrade to track ongoing versions of the database.